 Because of his passion for education excellence, George has served in numerous educational advisory roles including director of Excellent Education for Everyone and chairman of the Jackson Hole Institute and the Coalition for Educational Freedom.
 He was trustee and chair of the Montclair Kimberley Academy and trustee of the Teton Science School in Jackson Hole, Wyoming.

 Harris took the helm of the Pike and Susan Sullivan Foundation in 2013 after the death of his longtime friend, Pike Sullivan, with a mission to enhance learning for at-risk and underserved students.
 He currently serves as the Pharos Foundation’s CEO.

 George and his wife, Suzanne, have three children and seven grandchildren and live in Jackson Hole, Wyoming.

-Adriana Figueroa has spent more than ten years working to improve education for Arizona students.
-A former director of multicultural community engagement at Expect More Arizona, Figueroa led the organization’s statewide outreach and mobilization efforts within the Hispanic and Native American communities and served as the spokesperson and point of contact for Spanish-speaking media.
+Adriana Murrietta currently serves as the Executive Director of the Pharos Foundation and has spent more than ten years working to improve education for Arizona students.
+A former director of multicultural community engagement at Expect More Arizona, Murrietta led the organization’s statewide outreach and mobilization efforts within the Hispanic and Native American communities and served as the spokesperson and point of contact for Spanish-speaking media.

-A proven leader in her community, Figueroa is a graduate of the Hispanic Leadership Institute and Valley Leadership and a founding board member of the Isac Amaya Foundation.
-She also serves as an advisory board member for Arizona State University Cesar Chavez Institute, Parents Education Network Phoenix and Big Brothers Big Sisters of Central Arizona
+A proven leader in her community, Murrietta is a graduate of the Hispanic Leadership Institute and Valley Leadership and a founding board member of the Isac Amaya Foundation.
+She also serves as an advisory board member for All in Education, the Desert Botanical Garden and Big Brothers Big Sisters of Central Arizona.

-Murrietta resides in Phoenix with her daughter and husband.
+Murrietta resides in Phoenix with her two daughters and husband.